 Terroir and gastronomyLagrande tablée

-The mountains nourish the soul as well as the body.
-In the Hautes-Alpes, gastronomy is a matter of landscapes, seasons and passionate men and women.
-Each valley has its own taste, each mountain pasture its own memory.
-From ancestral know-how to innovative approaches, this region is a land of flavors, where authenticity is cultivated like a garden.
+The mountains nourish the soul as much as they do the body.
+In the Hautes-Alpes, gastronomy is shaped by the landscapes, the seasons, and the passionate men and women who call this region home.
+Each valley has its own flavor, each mountain pasture its own history.
+Combining time-honored traditions with innovative approaches, this region is a true land of flavors, where authenticity is cultivated just as carefully as the local gardens.

 A pioneer in organic farming